janosgyerik/writing-markdown-well/README.md

 - Don't embed HTML.
 Try to use strictly plain text format
 - Don't use line breaks (two spaces at end of line)
-- Don't use tables
+- Don't use tables.
+The plain text formatting rules are not portable

-How to do something complicated/tricky feature X?

-- Don't do it.
-Simplify the document instead.
+- Don't use complicated features.
+Try to simplify the document instead
 - If format is really so important, use HTML or some other rich text format.

 Not concluded